Industrial chicken farm. Credit: Photoarte: Shutterstock

 Read the FAQs

-4 Take action against a factory farm that’s in breach of regulation
+4 Take action against a factory farm that’s polluting and / or in breach of regulations

 Astonishingly, units are being built without proper planning permission under the assumption that the council will nod the application through retrospectively.
 If you suspect this is happening, ask the council planning team if they have investigated the breach, and issued a Planning Contravention Notice.
 Document what you have seen and write to your councillor and MP.